gracco/sysadmin-interview-questions/README.md

   - bootloader
     - The bootloader (GRUB2) present options to the user select, and loads the kernel into memory and supplies it with some parameters.
   - kernel
-    - The kernel will decompressed itself and will setup essential hardware and memory paging, and calls start_kernel() function, with will perform the majority of system setups like device and driver initialization, scheduler, idle process and then starts separately in the user space the init process (pid 1).
+    - The kernel will decompressed itself and will setup essential hardware and memory paging, and calls start_kernel() function, and it will perform the majority of system setups like device and driver initialization, scheduler, idle process and then starts separately in the user space the init process (pid 1).
   - init
     -The init it's scripts executed by shell (sysV, runit) or configuration files that are executed by binaries (upstart, systemd), init has specific levels, that are passed as variable at the call, with consists of specifics set of daemons.
 These will provide various non-operating system services and structures and form the user environment.
   - User enviroment